-3. Leave of Absence/Off Work: Where the employee is off work by reason of injury or illness and the absence is covered by available benefit time, the Village will continue to pay the Village's portion of the premium as stated above in Section 12-3-3(N)-1 to maintain health insurance coverage for up to one (1) year or the employee's credited continuous service, whichever is less.
-Where the employee is off work by reason of an approved leave under the Family and Medical Leave Act (as provided in Section 12-3-4(A) of this Manual), the Victim's Economic Security and Safety Act (as provided in Section 12-3-4(C)), or the Family Military Leave Act (as provided in Section 12-3-4(B)), the Village will continue to pay the Village's portion of the premium as stated above in Section 12-3-3(N)-1 An employee absent or off work for any other reason for a period longer than thirty (30) days and who is entitled to maintain coverage under the Village's health insurance plan shall be required to assume the full cost of any premium necessary to maintain employee, or employee and dependent coverage, under the Village's health insurance plan after that thirty (30) day period.
+Leave of Absence/Off Work

+Where the employee is off work by reason of injury or illness and the absence is covered by available benefit time, the Village will continue to pay the Village's portion of the premium as stated above to maintain health insurance coverage for up to one (1) year or the employee's credited continuous service, whichever is less.
+Where the employee is off work by reason of an approved leave under the Family and Medical Leave Act (as provided in Section 3.12 Leaves of Absence (Family and Medical Leave Act), the Victim's Economic Security and Safety Act (as provided in Section 3.14 Leave Under Victims' Economic Security and Safety Act), or the Family Military Leave Act (as provided in Section 3.13 Leave Under Family Military Leave Act), the Village will continue to pay the Village's portion of the premium as stated above.
+An employee absent or off work for any other reason for a period longer than thirty (30) days and who is entitled to maintain coverage under the Village's health insurance plan shall be required to assume the full cost of any premium necessary to maintain employee, or employee and dependent coverage, under the Village's health insurance plan after that thirty (30) day period.

+Notice of Termination of Coverage

+When coverage for an employee or other covered person under the Village's group health insurance is being terminated for any reason, the Village shall provide notice of this termination to the employee or covered person (and any dependents if applicable) along with notice of any available continuation rights.

+Payment of Premiums

-- 4. Notice of Termination of Coverage: When coverage for an employee or other covered person under the Village's group health insurance is being terminated for any reason, the Village shall provide notice of this termination to the employee or covered person (and any dependents if applicable) along with notice of any available continuation rights. - 5.
-Payment of Premiums: When employees, retirees, or any other individuals covered by the Village's health insurance plan are spouses or civil union partners, both spouses or civil union partners must enroll or maintain enrollment under the Village' health insurance plan and both shall pay the full premium for individual coverage under the Village's health insurance plan based upon each particular individual's circumstances in order to receive coverage under the Village's health insurance plan.
-Thus, in the event both spouses or civil union partners are eligible for coverage under the Village's health insurance plan, one spouse or civil union partner cannot be covered as a dependent under family coverage for the Village's health insurance plan both spouses or civil union partners must be enrolled for individual coverage under the Village's health insurance plan and must pay the appropriate premium to maintain coverage under the Village's health insurance plan.
-Further, in the event both spouses, or civil union partners, are covered by the Village's health insurance plan, only one spouse or civil union partner can enroll for family coverage under the Village's health insurance plan for coverage for their dependents.
+When employees, retirees, or any other individuals covered by the Village's health insurance plan are spouses or civil union partners, both spouses or civil union partners must enroll or maintain enrollment under the Village' health insurance plan and both shall pay the full premium for individual coverage under the Village's health insurance plan based upon each particular individual's circumstances in order to receive coverage under the Village's health insurance plan.
+Thus, in the event both spouses or civil union partners are eligible for coverage under the Village's health insurance plan, one spouse or civil union partner cannot be covered as a dependent under family coverage for the Village's health insurance plan - both spouses or civil union partners must be enrolled for individual coverage under the Village's health insurance plan and must pay the appropriate premium to maintain coverage under the Village's health insurance plan.
+Further, in the event either spouses, or civil union partners, are covered by the Village's health insurance plan, only one spouse or civil union partner can enroll for family coverage under the Village's health insurance plan for coverage for their dependents.